tpaz1/simple-cicd-python-app/README.md

 <img src="images/Screenshot%20from%202021-05-17%2015-54-58.png" width="150" >
 2. Under the "source code management" section we will paste our GitHub repo URL and Brances to build will be "*/main"
 <img src="images/Screenshot%20from%202021-05-17%2016-20-40.png" >
-3. In the build section we will add a build step "Docker Build and Publish" and fill it as shown below (using your private cred and repository details)
+3. In the Build section we will add a build step "Docker Build and Publish" and fill it as shown below (using your private cred and repository details)
 <img src="images/Screenshot%20from%202021-05-17%2016-23-53.png" >